dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 ![Token Generated](/files/access-token-generated.png)

 With this access token you may now access the API using the HTTP header "Authorization: Bearer token", replacing "token" with the value taken from the page when the token is generated.
+If you'd like additional information on how to access the API with the newly generated token, please visit [the authentication section](https://developer.dnsimple.com/v2/#authentication) on the DNSimple Developer site.

 You can also remove a token at any time by using the "Remove token" button.